TilakGondi/TGFlingActionButton/README.md

 3. Drag the Button component from the object library to your story board screen.
 4. Select the Button and go to identity inspector, here set the custom class for the button as **TGFlingActionButton**.
 5. Now go to the attributes inspector of the button, here we can customize the fling action button by setting values for the below attributes.\n
-      * `InitialStateColor` - This attribute will set the colour indicating initial state before user swipe.
+      * `InitialStateColor` - This attribute will set the colour of swipeable layer indicating initial state before user swipe.
-      * `FinalStateColor`   - This attribute will set the colour to indicate the completion of user swipe action.
+      * `FinalStateColor`   - This attribute will set the colour of swipeable layer to indicate the completion of user swipe action.
-      * `ImageFlingLayer`   - This attribute will set the image on the button. viz. right arrow for indicating the swipe direction.
+      * `ImageOverlay`   - This attribute will set the image on the button. viz. right arrow for indicating the swipe direction.

 6. Then open up the assistant editor  for the storyboard seen with the button and do the following.
      * Connect the @IBAction method with the action type as  `value changed`  and sender object class as `TGFlingActionButton` from storyboard to the view controller class. `This method will be triggered when the user completes the swipe action`.